Songshan District, Taipei

 Songshan District is a district of Taipei, Taiwan.
-The Songshan Airport and the Taipei Arena are located here.
+The district notably harbors the Songshan Airport and the Taipei Arena.

 History

 Songshan was originally named Malysyakkaw, a lowland Ketagalan word meaning "where the river curves".
 Its written form (麻里折口 (Bâ-lí-chek-kháu)) was abbreviated (錫口 (Sek-kháu)) in 1815 during Qing rule.

 During Japanese rule (1895-1945), the area served as a prime tea-growing area in northern Taiwan.
 In 1920, the area's settlements were established as Matsuyama Village (松山庄), Shichisei District, Taihoku Prefecture.
 The village, named after Matsuyama City in Japan, was incorporated into Taihoku City (modern-day Taipei) in 1938.

-At the outset of one-party rule by the Kuomintang (1945-1990), the Mandarin Chinese reading of the kanji characters 松山 (i.e. Sung-shan) was adopted as the name of the district, which in 1946 officially comprised 26 boroughs (里).
+At the outset the Mandarin Chinese reading of the kanji characters 松山 (i.e. Sung-shan) was adopted as the name of the district, which in 1946 officially comprised 26 boroughs (里).
 In 1949, the area's tea estates gave way to military housing for lower-income Kuomintang refugee families.
 The bodies of many residents and political victims from Taiwan's martial law period are buried in hillside cemeteries that now overlook the Taipei 101 shopping district.
 By 1980, Songshan was the most populous area of the city.

 In 1990, the southern half of Songshan District became Xinyi District while the northern half retained its original name.
 The boundary of this smaller Songshan District was altered in May 1994 when the course of Keelung River was moved slightly to the south.